imranhasan22/handbook_imran/java.md

 It doesn't have any return type, not even void and hence can't return any values.
 It is used to initialize objects.
 It is called when an instance of a class is created, and it usually sets initial values for the objects attributes.

+It doesn't inherited as it's not part of class member.
 __Types:__
 1. default constructor
 2. parameterized constructor